robot-learning-freiburg/CenterGrasp/README.md

 ## GraspNet-1B

 To reproduce the results on the GraspNet-1B dataset (Table III in the paper), please check out the folder `centergrasp/graspnet/`.
+Note that you first need to download the [GraspNet-1B dataset](https://graspnet.net/datasets.html).
 The checkpoints trained on the GraspNet-1B data are here: [sgdf decoder](http://centergrasp.cs.uni-freiburg.de/download/ckpt_sgdf/6953cfxt.zip), [rgb encoder](http://centergrasp.cs.uni-freiburg.de/download/ckpt_rgb/el6oa23g.zip)